psean21c/AlgorithmLib/NikitaGame/README.md

 ```

 Scenario-4
-- It is difficult to think about this scenario below
+1. It is difficult to think about this scenario below

-* Intuitively the more elements the partion has, the more splits occurs.
+--- Intuitively the more elements the partion has, the more splits occurs.

-* As TestCase-1, it will be more likely to have more splits when they have more elements
+--- As TestCase-1, it will be more likely to have more splits when they have more elements
-* Take the list of TestCase-1 such as {2 1 1 2 1 1 4 4} for example ..
+--- Take the list of TestCase-1 such as {2 1 1 2 1 1 4 4} for example ..

-* 2 + 1 + 1 + 2 + 1 + 1 = 8 and 4 + 4 = 8
+..* 2 + 1 + 1 + 2 + 1 + 1 = 8 and 4 + 4 = 8

-* And then left partition ends up with 4 splits
+..* And then left partition ends up with 4 splits
   {2 1 1 2 1 1} => {2 1 1} {2 1 1} => {2} {1 1} => {1 1} => {1}

-* While right partition has only one more split
+..* While right partition has only one more split
   {4 4} => {4}
-* So it would be easier to take the list which has more elements in the partition.
+--- So it would be easier to take the list which has more elements in the partition.
 * However the following list is different.

-* However that's not always true
+2. However that's not always true

-* When you first partiton the list, you can have less number of elements in a list than the other between the left and right partition.
+--- When you first partiton the list, you can have less number of elements in a list than the other between the left and right partition.
 But sometimes you might end up with greater number of occurrence in the other side of partition.

-* Take another list .. such as {8 1 1 1 1 4 2 2 2 2 2 2 2 2} for example ..
+..* Take anoher list .. {8 1 1 1 1 4 2 2 2 2 2 2 2 2} for example ..

-* 8 + 1 + 1 + 1 + 1 + 4 = 16 and 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 = 16
+..* 8 + 1 + 1 + 1 + 1 + 4 = 16 and 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 = 16
-* Initially right partition has more elements than the left.
+---  Initially right partition has more elements than the left.
-* However the other side(right) will return more splits than left.
+---  However the other side(right) will return more splits than left.

 ![alt tag](https://cloud.githubusercontent.com/assets/5623445/19750048/076f9e32-9bbc-11e6-9aa0-0dab0eaf9ce5.GIF)